is-120-winter-2023/sample-respsonsive-flex-day-2/README.md

 Make sure to test your website on [validator.nu](https://validator.nu/).
 If you have any errors, fix them before submitting your URL to Learning Suite.

-## :rocket: Publish on Github Pages

-When your assignment is finished, check that is doesn't have any warnings or errors in VS Code (fix them if you find any), then sync it to Github and publish it on Github Pages.
-Remember to paste the Github pages URL in the repo _About_ section.

-Make sure to test your website on [validator.nu](https://validator.nu/).
-If you have any errors, fix them before submitting your URL to Learning Suite.

 ## ⬆️ Post repo URL on Learning Suite

 Review the tests below and make sure your repo passes them.
 If you kept your website consistent with the previous assignments, you should pass most of them.